 Instant Pot Pork Tenderloin

-Brown Pork Tenderloin: Heat up Instant Pot using Sauté More function.
+- Brown Pork Tenderloin: Heat up Instant Pot using Sauté More function.
 Wait until it says HOT (~8 mins).
 Pat dry pork tenderloin with a paper towel.
-Generously season one side of pork tenderloin with salt + black pepper.
-Drizzle the inner pot with 1 tbsp unsalted butter or olive oil in Instant Pot.
+Generously season one side of pork with salt and ground black pepper.
+Add 1 tbsp unsalted butter or olive oil in Instant Pot.
 Make sure to coat the oil well over the whole bottom of the pot.
-Place seasoned side of pork tenderloin.
-Season the other side with more salt + black pepper. *Pro Tip: Brown 2 sides of pork for 2 minutes per side.
+Place seasoned side of pork in Instant Pot.
+Then, season the other side of pork with more salt and ground black pepper.
+Brown the two sides of pork for 2 minutes per side.
 No need to constantly flip the pork.

-Bonus - Make Pork Gravy: Mix 2.5 tbsp (22.5g) cornstarch with 3 tbsp (45ml) cold water in a small mixing bowl.
-Add cornstarch mixture one third at a time to thicken the cooking liquid until desired thickness.
-Taste & adjust seasoning with more salt or soy sauce.
+- Bonus - Make Gravy: Mix 2½ tbsp (22.5g) cornstarch with 3 tbsp (45ml) cold water in a small mixing bowl.
+Add cornstarch mixture one third at a time to thicken the gravy until desired thickness.
+Taste and adjust seasoning with more salt or soy sauce.